jakepel03/Website2PDF/README.md

    - The server will combine the selected PDFs into a single merged PDF for easy downloading.

 6. Deleting PDFs (Optional):
-   -If desired, user can delete PDFs from server manually (server will also delete old PDF files automatically)
+   - If desired, user can delete PDFs from server manually (server will also delete old PDF files automatically).

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript